hannahthehowell/ShinyHunter/README.md

 # ShinyHunter
-Script to hunt for Shiny Pokemon by processing screenshots of a Pokemon game on an emulator, and controlling the emulator
+Script to hunt for Shiny Pokémon by processing screenshots of a Pokémon game on an emulator, and controlling the emulator

 ## Software Requirements
 DeSmuME Nintendo DS emulator version 0.9.11.
 (Untested compatibility with latest version 0.9.13).

-Pokemon HeartGold or SoulSilver ROM file.
+Pokémon HeartGold or SoulSilver ROM file.
 Please acquire these file legally.

 ## Running
 Please view the scripts running in these three videos: